cs1302uga/cs1302-tutorials/packages.md

    $ javac -d bin src/cs1302/hello/HelloWorld.java
    ```

    Note that the `HelloWorld.class` file was created under `bin/cs1302/hello`.
+The compiler automatically created
+   the necessary package directories for our compiled code under `bin`.

 5. Try to run the program using `javac` specify the classpath using `-cp` and include the
    fully qualified name of the class containing the `main` method: